croaky/blog/articles/ruby/job-queues.md

 ## Scheduling jobs

-For recurring jobs, I run a Clock process that inserts jobs on a schedule.
+A Clock process inserts jobs on a schedule.
 See [ruby / clock](/ruby/clock).